 With a loaded shareables and snacks menu, the brewery is an excellent choice if needing some delicious Dayton food before heading to the show.
 The downtown brewery’s menu even boasts a killer bison bacon burger or veggie burger for non-meat-eaters.

 A mainstay in downtown Dayton, Spaghetti Warehouse is a good place to take the entire family.
 There is an assortment of Italian food and you can’t miss the restaurant’s eat-in trolley.

 The eclectic eatery is one of the first restaurants you reach after entering the Oregon District from downtown.

-Lily’s food is fresh, fun and inventive.
-The bar cranks out some of the best drinks in town and those patios (particularly the two in the front) are perfect for people watching.
+Lily’s food is fresh, fun and inventive and the bar cranks out some of the best drinks in town.

 LOCATION: 329 E. Fifth St., Dayton